magic-conch-shell/conch-server/conch_project_description.md

   * I want to be notified when I get an answer,
   * Because I do not like to be constantly checking for if I got one

+* As a User / Mentor,
+  * I want to be able to submit custom tags,
+  * Because the tag may not exist yet

 * As a Mentor,
   * I want to see the rating of my answer,
   * Because I want to know how well I am doing and reflect on it